 Pain often gets equated with bouts of physical exertion, but did you realize that most of our pain is caused by our more sedentary activities?
 We hear a lot about bad posture these days, but most of us don’t realize the severity of the consequences.
 Muscle imbalances and the resulting abnormal length/tension relationships can really deform us.

 Though proper corrective exercise is the answer to our pain, we must understand that we WILL lose the energy and drive to perform it when we aren’t feeling right.
-We can’t let that stop us though if healing is the goal.
 You see, pain signals our nervous system to “dial back” the power we can produce.
 Picture your car with a tire blowout.
 If your vehicle’s computer was programmed to minimize the damage this blowout would cause, it may limit your horsepower output to control your speed.
 Our bodies are very intelligently designed to survive what happens to them – including what WE do to ourselves.
 But why do we choose to injure ourselves, and force our body to focus on preservation instead of performance?
 I contend that being unaware of what we are doing is a big contributor.
 So with that in mind, here’s 11 bad posture habits that many of us make daily.
 Avoiding chronic pain involves avoiding these mistakes.

 1. Sitting at the computer with your head in front of your torso